The Foundation for Fresno Unified Schools

 - Potential risks

 Parkes’ strategic framework earned the support of not only the Foundation’s leadership, but also the support of the school district’s senior leadership, and a warm reception from community members interviewed.
+Additionally, following this launch The Foundation received a MacKenzie Scott grant that has been pivotal in building capacity towards Fresno Unified Schools’ work and mission.
 The Foundation is continuing to work with Parkes on seeing the scholarship program come to fruition.